Generate a number from 1 to 2999 via:

 I'm not usually a fan of divorce in film.
 I've never personally experienced it, but in cinema, it's mainly shown unrealistically and contrived in the movies.
 While I cannot speak for the accuracy for The Santa Clause, I've found the exploration of separated families in this film to be quite well-done, if not wonderfully handled.
 Of course, the actual story is the main focus, and it still works after all these years.
 The atmosphere is beautiful, and I'll admit, I let out a tear or two every time.

 "My weenie whistle!"

-Man, do I ever hate Neil.
+Man, do I ever despise Neil.
 Everything about him.

 I mean, he stopped believing in Santa when he was three!

 This was such a fun blast from the past, a movie that I watched countless times as a kid, no matter what time of year.
 I still had some of the lines memorized.
 From fantastic work (and now noticed all the one-liners) from Tim Allen, Bernard (David Krumholtz), Judy (Paige Tamada), the hot mom Laura (Wendy Crewson), and the great little kid Charlie (Eric Lloyd) who almost gets too whiny at times but overall pretty great.
 Did anyone else want to go into those other rooms at the North Pole like I did?
 The Ballroom?!
 The Candy Room!?
 C'mon!
 Also, the effects were very much dated but didn't take away from the fun & nostalgia.